felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 ---

 Loops are incredibly powerful for creating and manipulating musical data, whether you’re iterating through melodies, generating scales, or building chord progressions.
-Next, we’ll explore parentheses in compound statements, which allow you to group and organize your code effectively.
+Next, we’ll explore user-defined functions, the cornerstone of modular and reusable code in _bell_.